MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/LocalFunctionality/UnitedKingdom/how-to-set-up-reverse-charges-on-vat.md

 ---
-title: Set Up Reverse Charges on VAT [UK]
+title: 'Set Up Reverse Charges on VAT [UK]'
 description: Learn how you can use reverse charge VAT accounting for a specific range of items to prevent Missing Trader Intercommunity Fund Fraud (MTIC).
 author: edupont04
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.form: ''
+ms.search.form: null
 ms.date: 04/01/2021
 ms.author: edupont
-ms.openlocfilehash: d1e99878fb9bb2d42179e5623084779bde9ff07e
-ms.sourcegitcommit: 3ca91139035b34cfe0b0303e4caff7c6d02d0d14
-ms.translationtype: HT
-ms.contentlocale: en-GB
-ms.lasthandoff: 03/14/2022
-ms.locfileid: "8417603"
 ---
-# <a name="set-up-reverse-charge-vat-in-the-british-version"></a>Set Up Reverse Charge VAT in the British Version
+# Set Up Reverse Charge VAT in the British Version

 In [!INCLUDE[prod_short](../../includes/prod_short.md)], you can use reverse charge VAT accounting for a specific range of items to prevent Missing Trader Intercommunity Fund Fraud (MTIC), also known as carousel fraud.
 This feature is supplemented by the **Reverse Charge Sales List** report.
 The VAT accounting changes will affect companies trading in electronic goods and integrated circuit devices, such as mobile telephones, microprocessors, and central processing units.
 These goods will apply to reverse charges.

 > [!IMPORTANT]
 > Legislative information may be subject to change by HM Revenue & Customs (HMRC).
 For more information, see the [HMRC website](https://www.gov.uk/government/organisations/hm-revenue-customs).

-## <a name="to-reverse-charges-on-vat"></a>To reverse charges on VAT
+## To reverse charges on VAT

 1. Choose the ![Lightbulb that opens the Tell Me feature.](../../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **VAT Business Posting Groups**, and then choose the related link.
 2. Create a new VAT business posting group.
 Set up the needed VAT product posting groups.